northomics/websites/README.md

-# deposites for 3 dynamic website
+# Deposites for 3 dynamic website and a Resources folder

 ## imetalab.ca
 live site: https://imetalab.ca